This post may contain affiliate links.

 - Green Chutney made an amazing dip for idli, samosa, or dosa.

-- Drizzle green chutney over pani puri or chaat.
+- Drizzle it over pani puri or chaat.

 - Make hariyali chicken curry or hariyali chicken tikka.

-If you keep green chutney for some hours in the fridge, its bright green color gets dull and dark.
-However, by adding lemon juice you can slow down the discoloration of green pigment in mint and coriander.
+Green chutney loses its bright green color and gets dull and dark.
+However, by adding lemon juice you can slow down the discoloration of green pigment.
 The acid in lemon retains the bright green color keeping the chutneys visually appealing for a long.

 Want more sauces in your life, check these!